 Most people I speak with have this impression that hostels, especially those in countries like China, are dirty, uncomfortable, and loud.
-While there may be a few like that in China, I’m sure, the truth is that most of the time hostels are comparable to a 3-star hotel.
+While there may be a few like that in China, the truth is that most of the time hostels are comparable to a 3-star hotel.

-If you’re traveling alone you can save quite a bit by staying in a community room (see the photo above for an example).
+If you’re traveling alone you can save quite a bit of money by staying in a community room (see the photo above for an example).
 If you’re traveling as a couple or a family and want more privacy, most hostels also have a “private room” option that is a bit more expensive but still cheap.

 Hostels in China are beneficial in so many ways to a budget-conscious China traveler:

 - They cater to travelers, so they offer great travel resources

 - Their location is often a perk, like a historic building or old part of the city

 - They’re cheaper than a hotel by 50%!